SejongSpic/Spic-server/lib/neuralNetworkOCR/README.md

 ### Execution

-Making MediOCR output the text it recognized is one of the easiest things, all you need to do is specify the file that you want to process.
+Making SpicOCR output the text it recognized is one of the easiest things, all you need to do is specify the file that you want to process.

 ``` sh
 ./main -f "path/to/file.bmp"